NOTE: Detailed information regarding application and admission is available at EIT Digital Master School.

-Smart devices and services are also able to show intelligent behaviour by recognizing the user’s intentions and anticipating the user’s needs.
-These technologies are the central focus of Human-Computer Interaction Design (HCID).
+Smart devices and services are also able to show intelligent behaviour by recognising the user’s intentions and anticipating the user’s needs.
+These technologies are the central focus of Human-Computer Interaction and Design (HCID).

 The design of intuitive user interfaces is not just a matter of the right technology, however, but also a matter of good interaction design.
 The HCID programme focuses on the study, design, development and evaluation of novel user interfaces and interactive systems, taking into account human aspects at the cognitive and sensory-motor levels, technological aspects, and business aspects.

-You will start the Master's programme at an entry university of your choice, partly dependent on your technical background.
+The two-year programme (120 credits) includes a technical major (90 credits) and an Innovation and Entrepreneurship minor (30 credits).
+You will start the master's at an entry university of your choice, partly dependent on your technical background.
 After completing the first year, you will move to your exit university, located in a different country in Europe.
 All classes are taught fully in English.
-The University of Twente is an entry and an exit university.
-The first year is offered by KTH, Aalto (Sweden) and the University of Paris-Sud.
-The two-year programme (120 credits) includes a technical major (90 credits) and an Innovation and Entrepreneurship minor (30 credits).
+The University of Twente is an entry and an exit university, which means you can study either the first or second year at the University of Twente.

-The programme offered by the University of Twente specializes in Intelligent Systems.
-The programme is embedded in the Master’s programme in Human Media Interaction, and is thus accredited by NVAO, the Accreditation Organisation of the Netherlands and Flanders.
+The programme offered by the University of Twente specialises in Intelligent Systems.
+The programme is embedded in the Master’s in Interaction Technology, and is thus accredited by NVAO, the Accreditation Organisation of the Netherlands and Flanders.

 Context-aware agents and decisions are key to supporting systems that perform automated reasoning and learn automatically from the user and the environment.
 We look at tools and methods that can deal with incomplete, uncertain and ambiguous real-life data, obtained unobtrusively from the user, and we examine cognitive architectures and mental models that define the internal reasoning of the agents.
 You will learn to apply strategic interaction styles and to use existing platforms to design and develop multi-agent systems.

-Graduates of the HCID Master’s programme will be qualified for jobs in international and local organizations, both in technical and business roles.
+Graduates of the HCID Master’s will be qualified for jobs in international and local organisations, both in technical and business roles.
 You might become an interaction or user experience designer, interactive systems engineer, human factors expert, usability engineer, business developer, product manager, or consultant.

 Thanks to your multidisciplinary attitude, you will be a valuable addition to open innovation settings, where different aspects (market, users, social aspects, media technologies) come together.
 You will have no trouble finding a job with any number of companies that offer value-added products and services, such as telecom companies, game companies, e-learning, web developers, and entertainment companies.
 An alternative path would be to start your own company in the field of product or technology development, media content, business development or consultancy services.